 Menopausal Depression Is Common and Treatable By Colette Dowling, LMSW

+Show hospitality to strangers for, by doing that, some have entertained angels unawares.
 Never stop helping others because others think that they abuse you.
 That stranger can be Jesus and you lose the opportunity to serve, even in something simple.

 SparkPeople, SparkCoach, SparkPages, SparkPoints, SparkDiet, SparkAmerica, SparkRecipes, DailySpark, and other marks are trademarks of SparkPeople, Inc. All Rights Reserved.
 No portion of this website can be used without the permission of SparkPeople or its authorized affiliates.

 SPARKPEOPLE is a registered trademark of SparkPeople, Inc. in the United States, European Union, Canada, and Australia.
 All rights reserved.